HrushikeshDambhare/Personal-Assistant/README.md

 Install all the libraries which are imported in the code.
 Some of the libraries are in-built libraries those are need not to be installed.

+Create the folders named as music_dir and video_dir and insert your favourite songs and videos in them and give the accurate path in the code.